sjbruce3301/Ghost_town_mapper/README.md

 An example KML file is included of the ghost town list in CO.

 ***Update: not all Wikipedia pages are laid out the same with coordinates, will be adding scrapers for other states using other websites.

+Feel free to reach out & request a particular state!